LaQuay/marcvila.me/_hackathons/team-thor-carnethackathon-2017.md

 Original event description:

 > ...
-Student teams enjoyed the opportunity to prove themselves and showcase their wide range of abilities.
+Student teams enjoyed the opportunity to prove themselves and showcase their wide range of
-> This Hackathon was not only a great learning and networking experience, but also an opportunity to help
+> abilities.
+This Hackathon was not only a great learning and networking experience, but also an
-> actively define the future of mobility and create a lasting impact.
+> opportunity to help actively define the future of mobility and create a lasting impact.

 > Hacking starts at 10:00 AM on Saturday and ends at 14:00 PM on Sunday.

 ### The solution

-An user from outside of Barcelona wants to go from A to B. The plan is to calculate where the user will park its car in a micro city when reaching Barcelona, and then it calculates the public transport the he will need to use to reach the point B.
+A user from outside of Barcelona wants to go from A to B. The plan is to calculate where the user will park their car in a micro-city when reaching Barcelona, and then it calculates the public transport that will need to use to reach point B.

-An App is used to help the user finding those Micro Cities and the services inside it.
+An App is used to help the user find those Micro Cities and the services inside them.
 If the user uses those services, he’s rewarded with discounts.

 <div style="text-align: center;">
 <img style="margin: 0 !important; float: left" src="/assets/img/hackathons/carnethackathon_2017/screen1.png" width="280"/>